oc-rs/understandingreligion/understandingreligion/content/m/terms.md

 #### Who runs this thing?
 Understanding Religion is a project by the Online Centre for Religious Studies, [come talk to us :)](https://oc-rs.org/contact)

+#### Where are the cookies?
+We don't use cookies on this site, so there are no annoying pop-ups asking for your permission.
+Unless you meant real cookies?
+We have those.
+They're in the biscuit tin.